Borsdata-Sweden/API/README.md

-# Börsdata API
+# Börsdata REST-API
-## This repository contains information about Börsdata API.
+## This repository contains information about Börsdata REST-API.

 ## Important changes from 1 Feb-2025